JSkimming/Castle.Core.AsyncInterceptor/README.md

 called before method invocation.
 The return value of type `TState` is then passed to the `CompletedInvocation` which is called after method invocation.

-I possible extension of `ProcessingAsyncInterceptor<TState>` could be as follows:
+A possible extension of `ProcessingAsyncInterceptor<TState>` could be as follows:

 ```c#
 public class MyProcessingAsyncInterceptor : ProcessingAsyncInterceptor<string>